alsrlw/ansible-playbook-libsimple/README.md

 aws_secret_access_key = YOUR_AWS_SECRET_ACCESS_KEY
 ```
 4. Clone this repository to your control machine
-5. Copy the file in `group_vars/all/main.yml.sample` to `group_vars/all/main.yml` and add your own values inside the blank quotes.
-Optionally, adjust the values as needed in `/roles/libsimple-aws-objects/defaults/main.yml`
+5. Copy the file `group_vars/all/main.yml.sample` to `group_vars/all/main.yml` and add your own values inside the blank quotes.
+6. Copy the file `roles/libsimple-aws-objects/defaults/main.yml.sample` to `roles/libsimple-aws-objects/default/main.yml`, add the appropriate AWS account number, and adjust other values as needed.
-6. Open a terminal, `cd` into the repository root directory, and run:
+7. Open a terminal, `cd` into the repository root directory, and run:
 ```
 ansible-galaxy install -r roles.yml ansible-playbook -i localhost provision-aws.yml -vv
 ```